seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What, wouldst thou have me prove myself a bastard?

 **LAVINIA**
-’Tis true; the raven doth not hatch a lark:
+'Tis true; the raven doth not hatch a lark:
-Yet have I heard,–O, could I find it now!–
+Yet have I heard,--O, could I find it now!--
 The lion moved with pity did endure
 To have his princely paws pared all away:
 Some say that ravens foster forlorn children,